 We launched a new process for registering nurses and midwives who trained outside the EU in October 2019.

-We’re changing our test of competence in summer 2020 to reflect our new standards for nurses and midwives.
+We’re changing our test of competence to reflect our new standards for nurses and midwives.

 International recruitment toolkit